-Since August 2014 when Iran awarded 3G/4G licences to MTN Irancell and incumbent mobile operator Hamrahe Aval (Mobile Company of Iran), the country has show a growing interest in encouraging development of telecoms networks and services.
-This will help sustain strong growth in the mobile market, with take-up of advanced data services creating a wealth of opportunities for data-centric service such as ecommerce, e-government, educational content and entertainment.
+Since August 2014, when Iran awarded 3G/4G licences to MTN Irancell and incumbent mobile operator Hamrahe Aval, the country has shown a growing interest in encouraging development of telecoms networks and services.
+This will help sustain strong growth in the mobile market, with take-up of advanced data services creating a wealth of opportunities for data-centric services such as e-commerce, e-government, educational content and entertainment.